draconivis/dotfiles/dotfiles/nvim/README.md

 ## config

-~~i used the [kickstart](https://github.com/nvim-lua/kickstart.nvim) config as a starting point and it evolved from there.~~ after using kickstart, i watched this [beginner guide series](https://youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn&si=I4AVZqZtu4DN_a-H) on youtube (channel recommendation btw) to set up the config and copied some things over from the kickstart config (like the automatic setup for lsp handlers)
+i used the [kickstart](https://github.com/nvim-lua/kickstart.nvim) config as a starting point and it evolved from there.

 ### dependencies